JAFB321/game-life/README.md

 - Made with love <3

 ## Install 🐱‍💻
-There is 2 ways to install it in your project:
+There are 2 ways to install it in your project:
 #### 1. Install npm package (ES6 Import)
 ```bash
 npm install game-life